 For the 2020 Oscars, Natalie Portman wore a custom embroidered cape with the names of all of the female directors who failed to receive a nomination.
-I hear stories of female game designers not getting interviews or recognition for their work.
+I hear stories in our own corner of the creative world, of female game designers not getting interviews or recognition for their work.
 These stories are disheartening.
 People out there make things that deserve to be known.
 Occasionally, we make much ado, celebrating one or two women (and everyone feels good about themselves) but then everything settles back into the same old status quo.
 We shouldn’t let it.

 We can change this.
 Let’s tell the stories of influential people from marginalized communities, truly honor their work.
 We can ask for diverse panels at conventions and attend those panels.
 We can create a more inclusive environment where all voices are welcome around the table.

 Achievement and influence in regular day-to-day living should not be so easily compared to espionage in times of war.